Here I will explore the various meanings of this expression: ‘distinction’, define them and elaborate on their usefulness.

-This is just one example of the many other ways of expressing distinctions, not just in words.
+This is just one example of the many other ways of expressing distinctions, not only in words.

-Next, we have the connoisseurs in the many realms where they appreciate the finer things in life.
+Next, we have the connoisseurs in the many realms where they appreciate the more delicate things in life.
 There is the wine taster, who is able to distinguish many types of wines, their vintage and sometimes even the particular vineyard.

 The music buff, who knows Beethoven’s Ninth backwards, (you wonder for what purpose) can differentiate the performances of this piece amongst all the different orchestras, conductors and choirs.